Tutorial | Use the Retrieval Augmented Generation (RAG) approach for question-answering#

 Configure the knowledge bank#

-Still from the Embed recipe settings page, in the Knowledge bank settings section, click Edit.
+Still from the Embed recipe settings page, in the Knowledge bank settings section, click Edit Settings.
 This opens the knowledge bank settings page.

-In the Use tab, to configure the LLM that we’ll augment with the content of the knowledge bank, click the + Add Augmented LLM button and fill in the fields as defined below:
+In the Usage tab, to configure the LLM that we’ll augment with the content of the knowledge bank, click the + Add Augmented LLM button and fill in the fields as defined below:

-Leave the generated Augmented LLM ID field or enter any other ID you wish.
+Leave the generated Augmented LLM ID field as is or enter any other ID you wish using the pen icon.

 In the LLM field, select the LLM that you want to augment (here, GPT 4).